 USD Coin maintains the 1-to-1 peg to the US dollar by holding reserves of US Treasuries in US financial institutions.
 The quantity of funds is attested but not audited monthly by the accounting firm Grant Thornton LLP.

 USD Coin is the fifth-largest cryptocurrency to invest in, with about 2.64% market share.
-USD Coin targets a separate market niche than Bitcoin or Ethereum.
+USD Coin targets a separate market niche from Bitcoin or Ethereum.
 For instance, USD Coin is being used for trading or conducting transactions in other cryptocurrencies and allows the tokens to be exchanged for USD.

 The USDC token is compatible with many blockchain technologies and is thus used on Ethereum, Algorand, Solana, Stella, TRON, and Hedera.
 Hence, an investor can exchange US dollars for USDC tokens and use them on an exchange, app, or service.
 Furthermore, the process is reversible so that an investor can go back to USD.